Air transports of heads of state and government: Turkey

 Turkish Government Boeing 747-8 landing at Beijing Capital International Airport in July 2019.

 The government of Turkey has a VIP fleet which is maintained by Turkish Airlines for and on behalf of the President.
 Airplanes and helicopters use the state aircraft hangar at Ankara Esenboğa Airport as its main base, which was opened in 2013.
 The maintenance and parking operations of these aircraft and helicopters are performed here.
 The airplanes and helicopters are used for the domestic and international flights of the President, Vice presidents, the Speaker of the Grand National Assembly and ministers.
 In 2016, there was a total of 2026 flight hours performed by 11 aircraft.
 In the same year, the three helicopters flew together for a total of 485 hours.
 Flight operations and catering services of the aircraft is done by Turkish Airlines staff, while the maintenance of aircraft is done by Turkish Technic staff.
 The maintenance and flight operations of the helicopters are carried out by Presidential personnel.

-The composition of the Turkish government fleet is shown in the table below.